tsansom/spark_dataframes/README.md

 # Spark
-A collection of notebooks and scripts utilizing Spark 2.1.1 dataframes for data science and machine learning
+A collection of notebooks and scripts utilizing Spark 2.1.1 dataframes for data exploration and machine learning